WHAT’S THE BEST CAMERA FOR RECORDING VOLLEYBALL MATCHES?

 Please let me know if you have any other questions.
 I may have provided more information than what you are looking for, but thought I would offer my 2 cents since to help showcase your player.

-I hope I have an opportunity to work with you creating a volleyball recruiting video for your player.
+I hope to have an opportunity to work with you creating a volleyball recruiting video for your player.
 A recruiting video is a great tool in the recruiting process to be used in part of the best practices.
 It provides a quick response to coaches who request to see footage of your player, and also provides an avenue for emailing and sharing your video with coaches where your player has an interest in the program and academic offerings.
 We have been down the recruiting path with two of our kids who went on to play in college - and know that it’s a bit of a wild ride.
 A recruiting video and good research on what appeals to your player in a college can add control in the process for you.